nikAleksandr/CIC/README.md

 =========
 One.
 Update Procedure
 First.
 Update the datatbase with any new indicators and updated indicators.
 Keep track of any changed or additonal field and table names for updating in CICstructure.json
-  * Binary data should be represented with 1 and 0 values.
+  * Binary data should be represented with 1, true, or 'Yes' and 0, flase, or 'No' values.
+Strings must match 'Yes' and 'No' exactly.
   * Percentage data should be in decimal format (90% = 0.9).
   * Categorical data must have values that exactly match what will be shown in the legend.
   * Level data should have numeric data entries.